Marvel Entertainment: Disney subsidiary (2009–2023)

 Marvel president of television, publishing and brand Dan Buckley was promoted to Marvel Entertainment president in January 2017 adding games, global brand management and the franchise groups to his current responsibilities.
 In October 2017, Ron Richards began working at Marvel Entertainment as vice president and Managing Editor of New Media.
 Marvel New Media expanded into a new field with the development of a scripted podcast series, Wolverine: The Long Night, announced on December 5, 2017.
 Marvel and SiriusXM announced on October 22, 2019, a multi-year deal for scripted and unscripted podcast series and themed live events.

 Marvel Entertainment announced a new pre-school franchise, Marvel Super Hero Adventures, in September 2017 consisting of a short-form animated series along with publishing and merchandise during "Marvel Mania" October.
 On December 7, 2017, Marvel announced its Marvel Rising franchise focusing on new characters as youngsters starting with animation in 2018.
 Marvel Comics is expected to publish material for Marvel Rising, but delayed any announcement on their material.

-In May 2018, the Walt Disney Company Australia purchased eight-year naming rights to Docklands Stadium from Melbourne Stadiums Limited and selected the Marvel brand as part of the name.
-Since September 1, 2018, the stadium has been known commercially as Marvel Stadium.
-A Marvel retail store and other inclusion of Marvel would be added to the stadium.

 In October 2019, Marvel Studios head Kevin Feige was named Marvel's Chief Creative Officer, overseeing all the creative affairs within Marvel Entertainment in addition to Marvel Studios.
 Under the structure, Marvel Television and Marvel Family Entertainment (animation) moved to Marvel Studios, with Marvel Entertainment president Dan Buckley reporting to Feige.
 With the December 2019 announcement of folding of Marvel Television into Marvel Studios came the dismissal of executives of vice president level and above in television and animation under Feige, plus the removal of Brian Crosby as creative director of Themed Entertainment for Marvel Entertainment.

 On March 29, 2023, Disney laid off Marvel Entertainment's chairman Isaac Perlmutter and the subsidiary's units were folded into Disney's other divisions.
+In April 2024, Marvel Entertainment experienced layoffs due to efficiencies from integrating the company into Marvel Studios and other Disney departments following the exit of Isaac Perlmutter in March 2023.